 When given the option between receiving company updates over social media or email newsletters, 90% of customers chose newsletters.

-2. integrations expand email marketing capabilities
+2. Integrations expand email marketing capabilities

-And businesses are relying on a growing network of email marketing integrations in an effort to increase open rates and engagement.
+And businesses are relying on a growing network of email marketing integrations in an effort to improve efficiency.
+And improve customer experience.

 For example, email marketing heavyweight Mailchimp has over 170+ integrations with apps including ShopSync, Slack and Canva.